dewiniaid/QuickItemSwap/README.md

 ## Changelog

+### 0.3.1 (2019-02-27)
+* Update for Factorio 0.17.
+* Removed all quickbar logic.
+* Generate group information for belts/splitters/undergrounds procedurally.
+This should automatically add support for modded belts, such as those from Bob's Logistics.

 ### 0.3.0 (2018-04-23)
 * Add support for blueprints, blueprint books, deconstruction planners, and similar items from mods.
   *  Items of a particular type are treated as members of one group.
 "Y" will cycle between different blueprint books, for instance.